 I store these pumpkin scones at room temperature, on the counter, and lightly covered with a towel or plastic wrap.
 They are quite moist, to begin with, so I don't store them in an airtight container.

 Pumpkin Scones with Maple Cinnamon Icing

-- Preheat oven to 400 F. Prepare baking sheet with silicone mat or parchment paper.
+- Preheat the oven to 400 °F (200 °C).
+Prepare a baking sheet with a silicone mat or parchment paper.

-- In a large bowl, combine the flours, pumpkin pie spice, baking powder, baking soda and salt.
+- In a large bowl, combine the flour, pumpkin pie spice, baking powder, baking soda, and salt.
 Whisk.

 - Add the cold shredded butter to the dry ingredients.
-Mix until just combined, and all butter is covered with flour and in a bit smaller pieces.
+Mix until just combined, and all butter is covered with flour and in smaller pieces.

-- Add the wet ingredients and mix just to combine.
+- Add the wet ingredients to the dry ingredients, and mix just to combine.
+I use a fork.